 Most Pediatricians are employed full-time, and many work more than 40 hours per week.
 These professionals, especially those who work in emergency care settings, may be required to work some evenings, nights, weekends or holidays depending on need.
 When not on-the-clock, General Pediatricians may also be asked to remain on-call in case of an emergency.
 Yet, while the hours may sometime be long, including many hours up on one’s feet, rarely are two days the same in this occupation.

-“The lifestyle of a Pediatrician is highly dependent on what career they have within Pediatrics,” Scotten said.
+“The lifestyle of a Pediatrician is highly dependent on what career in healthcare they have within Pediatrics,” Scotten said.
 “This varies greatly from very long hours and intensive experiences, to shifts of 3 or 4 days a week.
 Generally Pediatricians are not paid very well compared to all other medical specialists so we do not live the ‘lifestyles of the rich and famous.’”

 However, Scotten explained that the majority of Pediatricians enter the field to work with children and help them improve their health outcomes, rather than to become rich.
-In her own life, Scotten works just 4 days a week and said she is able to live very comfortably.
+In her own life, Scotten works just four days a week and said she is able to live very comfortably.